 Vegetation and Wildlife: Site analysis should account for natural ecosystems.
 This involves identifying existing plant species, animal habitats, and protected areas, allowing the design to incorporate these elements or work around them sensitively.

-Accessibility and Circulation: How people and vehicles will move to and from the site is crucial.
+Accessibility and Circulation: How people and vehicles will move to, through, and from the site is crucial.
 Consider access roads, pedestrian paths, parking, and transportation links so the site is well connected and functional.

-Surrounding Context: Understanding the character of the surrounding area, including existing buildings, infrastructure, and cultural or historical landmarks, can help the new design integrate with its environment.
+Surrounding Context: Understanding the attributes and challenges of the surrounding area, including existing buildings, infrastructure, and cultural or historical landmarks, can help the new design integrate with its environment.

 Conducting a thorough site analysis typically includes the following steps.